18F/ux-guide/_pages/research/do.md

 - Allow time for notetakers or observers to ask follow-up questions.
 Leave time for the interviewee to ask questions of the team as well.
 - If appropriate, ask if they know others who would be good for your team to talk to.

 While UX Designers heavily utilize interviews, we also use a variety of other methods.
-Tips for moderating these can be found in the [18F Method Cards](https://methods.18f.gov).
-We’ve also created a breakdown of [usability testing quality heuristics](https://docs.google.com/document/d/1qfGp3H1pdOlNbMYuJNQGyBIkpOcQErduDAl0adv1X-w/edit#heading=h.y2rdboc1uj3o).
-If you’re interested in developing more guides, the research guild is a great place to find collaborators.
+Tips for moderating other methods can be found in the [18F Method Cards](https://methods.18f.gov).
+We’ve also created a breakdown of [usability test quality heuristics](https://github.com/18F/ux-guide/blob/master/_pages/resources/usability-test-quality-heuristics.md) ([For GSA Staff: Google Doc of heuristics](https://docs.google.com/document/d/1qfGp3H1pdOlNbMYuJNQGyBIkpOcQErduDAl0adv1X-w/edit)).
+For Technology Transformation Services staff interested in developing additional methods, the [Research guild (#g-research)](https://gsa-tts.slack.com/messages/g-research) is a great place to find collaborators.

 ### Tips for remote research